T32-Diversity: NRSA Diversity Supplement Award

 Underrepresented students and fellows are defined as individuals belonging to a ethnic or racial group that has been determined to be underrepresented in biomedical or behavioral research.
 In making awards under this program, the NIDDK will give priority to African-American, Hispanic, American Indian, Alaska Native, and Pacific Islander or other ethnic or racial group members who have been found to be underrepresented in biomedical or behavioral research nationally.

 Persons with Disabilities

 Since 1997, the same procedure for nominating a trainee belonging to an underrepresented group may be used to request a slot for a person with a disability.
 The definition of “disability” is that used in the Americans with Disabilities Act, which states that a person with a disability is one who “has a physical or mental impairment that substantially limits one or more major life activities, a record of such an impairment, or who is regarded as having such an impairment.”

 Postdoctoral training appointments on T32 awards should reflect at least a 2-year commitment on the part of the trainee.
 A 3-year commitment is encouraged.
 Predoctoral slots may provide up to 5 years of support.

-No slot may be awarded for a period of time that exceeds the current approved funding period for the T32 grant; e.g., if only 2 years remain until the T32 is due for its competing continuation, then any supplement may be awarded only for 2 years.
+No slot may be awarded for a period that exceeds the current approved funding period for the T32 grant; e.g., if only 2 years remain until the T32 is due for its competitive renewal, then any supplement may be awarded only for 2 years.
 In these situations, requests to extend the minority slot once the parent T32 has successfully recompeted for funding are encouraged.

 The application consists of a letter of nomination, signed by the appropriate T32 program director and the responsible institutional official, that indicates the number of years of support being requested.
 It should also be accompanied by the following items: